Skip to Main content

 He post graduated at the University of Salamanca (Spain).
 With an experience of over 20 years in the sector, he is specialised in corruption and environmental Crimes’ investigation and prosecution.
 He is also a professor and researcher of the National University of Patagonia, Argentina.
 He run numerous national and international conferences, wrote numerous articles for national and international specialised magazines and collaborates also in TV and other audiovisual programmes.

-In Italy, he is collaborating in the last years with the association A Sud and with the Documentation Centre on Environmental Conflicts, in particular on environmental justice and on the campaign for the creation of a European and an international tribunal on environmental crime.
+In Italy, he is collaborating FOR years with the association A Sud and with the Documentation Centre on Environmental Conflicts, in particular on environmental justice and on the campaign for the creation of a European and an international tribunal on environmental crime.

 Wendy KassarWendy is an Argentinian lawyer, specialised in environmental and penal law.
 She collaborates with the CDCA on the issue of environmental justice in Europe and Latin America together with the procurator gomez for the last couple of years.
 She participated in numerous publication and as a lecturer and assistant in conferences and courses in Argentina on legal socio-environmental issues, especially on environmental justice and crimes.
 She also a professor and a researcher at the National University of Universidad Nacional de Tucumán.